MLouedec/Demo_enclosing_method/README.md

 Three state ellipsoids are tested: Q1 (is robust positive invariant), Q2 (is not positive invariant) and Q3 (is too small to be verified positive invariant).
-The noise amplitude can be tuned with "Wi_box". results are visible in pendulum_result/ .
+The noise amplitude can be tuned with "Wi_box".
+Results are visible in pendulum_result/ .

 ## platooning_example.py
 2nd example - the stability of a n-dimensional system.